innovinitylabs/shapecraft2/README.md

 Shapes of Mind represents a paradigm shift in NFT art - where each flower is not just a static image, but a living, breathing entity that evolves with your emotions and the collective mood of our community.
 Our flowers are powered by AI mood analysis and rendered in stunning 3D using Three.js, creating a truly unique and personal art experience.

 ### 🧠 **AI-Powered Emotional Intelligence**
-- **Real-time Mood Analysis**: Advanced AI classifier that understands your emotional state
+- **Real-time Mood Analysis**: Advanced AI classifier that understands your emotional state from text
 - **Dynamic Visual Evolution**: Flowers change color, shape, and animation based on your mood
 - **Community Consciousness**: Flowers respond to collective community sentiment
 - **Streak-Based Features**: Bee animations unlock with consistent positive moods